gameflorist/dunedynasty/README.txt

    * Select all units of same type in viewport via double-click (or CTRL-LMB)
    * Save/load unit control groups via keyboard hotkeys
    * Set rally points for buildings
+   * Show target lines of selected units like in Tibarian Sun (optional)
    * Pan viewport by keeping RMB pressed
    * Zoom in/out viewport via mousewheel
    * Windows Touchscreen Support [see below]